Whiting files for Chapter 11 bankruptcy as oil prices hover at $20

 It currently expects to have sufficient liquidity to meet its financial obligations during the restructuring without the need for additional financing.

+Reuters reported recently that Oklahoma energy producers Chesapeake Energy Corp (CHK.N) and Chaparral Energy Inc CHAP.N> as well as natural gas producer Gulfport Energy Corp (GPOR.O) are all working with debt restructuring advisers or investment banks to shore up their cash reserves.

+Shares of Whiting were down 44% at 37 cents in morning trading.
+It is among the most shorted oil and gas stocks, with more than 60% of its outstanding shares borrowed for short selling.

-Moelis & Company is acting as a financial adviser to Whiting, while Alvarez & Marsal is its restructuring adviser.
+Moelis & Company is Whiting’s financial adviser, while Alvarez & Marsal is its restructuring adviser.

 PJT Partners is acting as financial adviser for creditors.